oakleyaidan21/KalimbaLibre/README.md

 2. Run `npm install`

-3. Run `npm install react-bootstrap bootstrap`

-4. Run `npm start`
+3. Run `npm start`

 And you're done!
 The app will be running on `localhost:3000`.
+If by any chance npm yelled at you to install certain dependencies, do so.

 ## Current Look